-In the current term, Vegosen serves as chair of the Major Construction Oversight Committee.
-In addition, he is vice president of the International Tennis Federation, chairs the ITF’s Joint Media Commission and is a member of the ITF Finance Committee.
-He also serves as a member of the board of directors of USTA Serves and the International Tennis Hall of Fame.
-He is a Director for Life of JCYS, a not-for-profit Chicago social service agency.
+In the current term, Vegosen serves as chair of the Major Construction Oversight and the Past President committees, and as a member of the International Committee.
+In 2013, he was re-elected to a second term on the International Tennis Federation (ITF) Board and has served on, or as Chair of, several ITF Committees and as an ITF Vice President.
+He also serves as a member of the board of directors of USTA Serves and the International Tennis Hall of Fame (ITHF).
+Vegosen is a Director for Life of JCYS, a not-for-profit Chicago social service agency, and was its 2013 "Man of the Year."

 A forceful advocate for tennis, Vegosen has spoken and written on behalf of the USTA concerning dropped varsity college tennis programs.
 He also served on the NCAA/USOC Joint Task Force created to stem the tide of dropped Olympic sports at the collegiate level.
 Vegosen was honored as the 2002 Chicago District Tennis Association Volunteer of the Year.
 In 2003, he received the Stanley Malless Award from the USTA Midwest Section in recognition of his distinguished service to the CDTA.
-And in 2012, he was inducted into the Northwestern University Sports Hall of Fame and the Intercollegiate Tennis Hall of Fame.
+Vegosen has been inducted into the following Halls of Fame: USTA Midwest Section, Northwestern University and Intercollegiate Tennis Hall of Fame.
+He is being inducted into the Chicago Tennis Hall of Fame and is receiving the ITHF Samuel Hardy Award in 2014.

 Vegosen graduated Phi Beta Kappa with a degree in political science from Northwestern, where he was the captain of the tennis team his junior and senior years and selected All-Big Ten in 1973.
 He attended Northwestern University School of Law, graduating cum laude.
 After serving a clerkship for a federal judge and working at a corporate firm, Vegosen and three other attorneys formed a law firm in 1981 now known as Funkhouser Vegosen Liebman and Dunn Ltd.